-Step 2: Once you install ‘ES File Explorer’, open then app.
+Step 2: Once you install File Explorer Root Browser, open the app.
 Swipe from the left and tap on the ‘Root Explorer’ option to enable it.
 You will be prompted to grant superuser (root) permissions for the app, tap ‘Allow.’

 Step 5: Go back to the root (‘/’) folder again and navigate to the ‘system’ folder and then to the ‘app’ folder.
 This is the place where the data of all the system app are stored.
 Paste the folder (‘com.facebook.lite-1’) we copied here.

 Step 6: The next step is to set proper permissions for the folder you just copied to make sure it has all the permissions of a system app.
 For that,